scott-testit/elastic-demo/README.md

 Note: the image, and port

-Then run:
+Then, from the terminal, run:

+`cd work`

+then

 `docker-compose up`

+If you copy-paste the command above from this readme into the terminal, the codespace should ask you if you want to give the browser access to your clipboard, click: yes or if you're using Chrome you can click the icon in the address bar to the left of the URL and grant the codespace tab access to your clipboard that way.

-The codespace should ask you if you want to open the link in a browser
+The codespace should ask you if you want to open the link in a browser, click yes.
+Note: If elasticsearch hasn't finished starting up when you open the link that's ok, refresh that tab later after ElasticSearch has finished initializing.
+You should be able to tell when it's done initializing by the logs being displayed in the terminal where the `docker-compose` command was run, since we ran it in the foreground.

+We'll leave this terminal to run ES via docker-compose, and open another terminal to run the curl commands, by pressing the + button in the TERMINAL tab near the bottom right of VSCode

-Use cUrl to validate it's up and working correctly:
+Use cUrl to validate ES is up and working correctly:

 curl http://localhost:9200